jwmorrow1s/nvim_config/README.md

 ### Scala - Metals
 - You'll need to run :PackerSync to get nvim-metals pulled down
+  - The config will actually be broken without having cs and metals installed.
+So, do that, and :PackerSync
 - You will also need several Scala-specific tools downloaded: scalac, a jdk, sbt, bloop, etc.
   - All of this can be managed by downloading [Coursier](https://get-coursier.io/docs/cli-installation)